m4lvin/modal-tableau-interpolation/README.md

 ## PDL Todo

-- use Con, not Imp as primitive, as Borzechowski does.
+- [X] restricted language with Con, not Imp as primitive, as Borzechowski does

 - all the basic modal changes